dbissell6/DFIR/Blue_Book/Blue_Book.md

 -    Port 21: FTP file transfer traffic
 -    Port 22: SSH secure shell traffic
 -    Port 3389: RDP remote desktop traffic

-### Protocols

-A protocol is a set of rules that govern how data is transmitted and received between devices on a network.
-Protocols are essential for ensuring that devices can communicate with each other effectively and efficiently.
-Common protocols typically operate on a specified port.

-The OSI (Open Systems Interconnection) model is a conceptual model that defines how communication between different computer systems should be implemented.
-It is a layered approach, with each layer performing specific functions and passing information to the next layer up or down the stack.

-The OSI model has seven layers, each of which has a specific function.
-These layers are:

-1. Physical Layer - This layer is responsible for transmitting raw bit streams over a physical medium, such as a wire or radio signal.

-2. Data Link Layer - This layer is responsible for providing reliable data transfer over a physical link, and includes protocols such as Ethernet and Wi-Fi.

-3. Network Layer - This layer is responsible for routing data packets between networks, and includes protocols such as IP.

-4. Transport Layer - This layer is responsible for providing reliable data transfer between applications running on different devices, and includes protocols such as TCP and UDP.

-5. Session Layer - This layer is responsible for managing the sessions between different applications, and includes protocols such as NetBIOS.

-6. Presentation Layer - This layer is responsible for the presentation and formatting of data, and includes protocols such as SSL and TLS.

-7. Application Layer - This layer is responsible for providing services to applications, and includes protocols such as HTTP, FTP, and SMTP.

-### Common protocols

--    Transmission Control Protocol (TCP) - This is a reliable, connection-oriented protocol that provides error checking and flow control.
-It is used for applications that require a high level of reliability, such as web browsing, email, and file transfer.

--    User Datagram Protocol (UDP) - This is a connectionless, unreliable protocol that is often used for applications that prioritize speed over reliability, such as video streaming, online gaming, and voice over IP (VoIP) services.

--    Internet Protocol (IP) - This is the primary protocol used for routing data across the internet.
-IP provides the addressing and routing information needed to ensure that data is sent to the correct destination.

--    Hypertext Transfer Protocol (HTTP) - This is the protocol used by web browsers to request and receive web pages and other resources from web servers.

--    Domain Name System (DNS) - This protocol is used to translate domain names (such as www.example.com) into IP addresses that computers can understand.

--    Simple Mail Transfer Protocol (SMTP) - This protocol is used to send email messages between servers and clients.

--    File Transfer Protocol (FTP) - This protocol is used to transfer files between computers on a network.

 ## Wireshark